ortus-docs/coldbox-docs/intro/your-first-coldbox-application.md

 ## My First Virtual Event

-Now let's create a virtual event, which is basically just a view we want to execute, no event handler needed.
+Now let's create a virtual event, which is basically just a view we want to execute with no event handler controller needed.

 ```bash
 coldbox create view name="virtual/hello"